Architecture

 Controllers

 A minimum deployment consists of three controllers in three separate private subnets distributed across three availability zones to ensure high availability.
 Configure the controllers to run in a fault-tolerant setup, such as an auto-scaling group for a self-healing environment.
-Users authenticate with the controllers when using Boundary.
+Users authenticate with the controllers when using Boundary Enterprise.
 We recommend exposing the controller API and UI to your users through a layer 4 load balancer.
 See load balancing section for more information.

 Database